 - A “saddle” nose in which the center of the nose appears “scooped”

-If you wish to have a thinner bridge, reduction in a large bump, a smaller or more narrow nose, a surgical rhinoplasty is the correct procedure for you.
-As well, non-surgical rhinoplasty cannot remedy a deviated septum or improve breathing problems cause by internal nasal defects.
+Non-surgical rhinoplasty cannot remedy a deviated septum or improve breathing problems caused by internal nasal defects.
+Also, if you wish to have a thinner nose bridge, reduction in a large bump, or a smaller or more narrow nose, a surgical rhinoplasty is the correct procedure for you.
 A complimentary consultation with Dr. Galante at his Indiana plastic surgery office can help you understand your options.

 If you have concerns about your nose, schedule a complimentary consultation with Dr. Gus Galante through this online consultation form or call our Valparaiso or Schererville office at 800-721-3244.